“Hey,” Jenny asked me one day, “isn’t this character doing like what we talked about the other day?”

-I glanced over, looking down at the laptop with her.
-It showed one of my recent short stories.
-I was thinking of expanding more on top of that story, but I wasn’t sure at the time.
-I did recognize the character’s action though.
+I glanced over, looking down at the laptop.
+It had one of my recent stories.
+I was thinking about expanding it more, but I wasn’t sure at the time.
+I did recognize the character’s actions though.

 “Yeah,” I agreed.
-“I must’ve been thinking about that silly pancake idea we had when I wrote it.”
+“I must’ve been thinking about our silly pancake idea when I wrote it.”
 I shrugged like it was nothing.
 “I expanded a bit on the idea there though.”

-Jenny nodded, but not to agree.
-Her eyes were wide and her face was pale.
+Jenny nodded but not to agree.
+Her face turned pale.
 She looked away as if she couldn’t comprehend it.
-I’m a fiction writer, but my actual life comes through my writing.
+I’m a fiction writer, but my life comes through my writing.
 The thought scared her.

 Despite how scared Jenny got, I didn’t think it was bad.
-Life was supposed to inspire me to write and get away.
+Life should inspire me to write, to get away.
 Of course, some of my life leaked out into my writing.

 Some of my writing became bland and weak.
-I couldn’t figure out what happened for a while.
-I didn’t realize that taking my life out of stories would also take the life out of them.
+I couldn’t figure out what happened though.
+I didn’t realize that taking my life out of stories would also take the life out of the stories.

 I didn’t control my writing after that.
-I let small clips of my life flow in and out of my stories.
+I let small clips of my life flow in and out.
 My words came to life again.